arihant2math/weathercli/develop.md

 cargo build
 ```

-To have a development friendly experience run the following commands
+To have a development-friendly experience, run the following commands

 ```shell
 weather config DEVELOPMENT true